ag-grid/react-data-grid/slider-game-puzzle/README.md

 One is the `game` itself, and the other is the `rowData` which we will render to the Grid.

 The game controls are all provided by the Header and Cell Renderer components, so the first thing I do is create the functions which wire these together.

+The `SliderGame` is the business logic, or domain logic for the game.
+The `GridSliderGame` is the presentation layer that the user sees and interacts with.

 ### Callback Functions for Props